link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 ```

 Similar to [Quorum-based consistency](Distributed-Database.md#quorum-based-consistency),
-a producing request contains an acknowledgement (**ACK**)
+a produce request includes an acknowledgement (**ACK**) setting.
-value defining the number of brokers (including the primary partition) an event will be saved before responding back to producers.
+This determines how many brokers (including the primary) must successfully save the event before the producer receives a response.
+Please keep **ACK** in mind, this mechanism is crucial for understanding [Delivery Semantics](#delivery-semantics).

-There are 3 types of **ACK** settings for producing:
+There are three **ACK** levels:

-- **ACK=0**: No save is requested.
-That means data loss is not a problem.
+- **ACK=0**: No replication is required.
+This allows for the lowest latency but risks data loss.

 ```d2
 shape: sequence_diagram